Icinga/icinga-powershell-framework/doc/developerguide/02-New-IcingaCheckPackage.md

 | --- | --- | --- |
 | Cmdlet | PowerShell Object | Check Object containing other check objects |

 The `IcingaCheckPackage` is the first step to take to write more advanced checks.
 A `IcingaCheckPackage` offers the possibility to build a check containing varius `IcingaChecks`.
-Just like the `IcingaCheck`, the `IcingaCheckPackage` also provides a bunch of internal commands within the PowerShell Object to analyse a value and get the Icinga result `Ok`, `Warning`, `Critical` including performance metrics.
-In this case the result is based on the result of the logical connection between added `IcingaChecks` within the `IcingaCheckPackage`
+Just like the `IcingaCheck`, the `IcingaCheckPackage` also provides a bunch of internal commands within the PowerShell Object to analyse a value and get the Icinga result `Ok`, `Warning`, `Critical`.
+In this case the result of the check package is based on the result of the logical conjunction between added `IcingaChecks` within the `IcingaCheckPackage`

 It will be used like in this example: